squintjet811/MAXP/README.md

 ## Login
 There are two options to login to Xiaoheihe. <br/>
 It is recommended to directly use your mobile number.<br/>
-Simply click the grey syntaxt on your mobile.<br/>
+Simply click the grey syntax on your mobile.<br/>

-Fill in your mobile number then type your SMS code. <br/>
+Fill in your mobile number then type the SMS code you got. <br/>

 ###